marcelklehr/atomic-emitter/README.md

 removeListener() // and you will stop listening to events
 ```

-Of course, you can also restrict write access to the creator of the emitter, if you want:
+You can also restrict write access to the creator of the emitter, if you want:

 ```js
 var Emitter = require("atomic-emitter")